cloudquery/docs/docs/developers/cq-gen.md

 ## Configuration

-For full documenation on how to use cq-gen and all the available configuration options please check it's [repo](https://github.com/cloudquery/cq-gen#configuration).
+For full documenation on how to use cq-gen and all the available configuration options please check [the repository](https://github.com/cloudquery/cq-gen#configuration).